nanvel/blog/2022/10/python3-stdlib.md

 `fileinput` - read from files, command-line filter framework.

-`atexit` - shedule function to call on program shutting down.
+`atexit` - schedule function to call on program shutting down.

-`sched` - scheduler for triggering events and specific times in future.
+`sched` - scheduler for triggering events and specific times in the future.

 ## readline

-Interface for the GNU readline library (useful for command line completion)
+Interface for the GNU readline library (useful for command line completion).

 ## Internationalization and localization